lukasnijhawan/CS4641Group15/docs/README.md

 While working with our data, we did discover multiple outliers.
 There were outliers with respect to fire size (for example the biggest fire being over 600,000 acres), as well as with relationships among certain features, for example a class A fire (very small) taking an extremely long time to contain.
 However, after getting rid of these outliers our data did start to improve.
 ##### Feature/Data Selection:
 Throughout the unsupervised learning process, we were able to first trim the amount of features down significantly, as well as get rid of outliers as well as data that complicates our dataset (for example, all of the small fires).
 This will help as we move forward to supervised learning.
-##### Classification vs Regression/Next Steps:
+##### Classification vs. Regression/Next Steps:
 After completing this unsupervised learning phase of our project and learning more about our data, we have determined that we are planning to formulate the supervised learning phase as a classification problem.
-Based on our histograms of fire size, correlation matrices, and density estimations, we believe it makes the most sense to try and group a given fire into a class of fire size, in our case small fires, medium fires, or large fires (corresponding to classes D&E, F, and G respectively).
+Based on our histograms of fire size, correlation matrices, and density estimations, we believe it makes the most sense to try and group a given fire into a class of fire size, in our case small fires, medium fires, or large fires (corresponding to classes D & E, F, and G respectively).
 The overwhelming majority of our fires are going to be ‘small’ fires (see the histogram above), and then the ‘medium’ and ‘large’ fires will be more evenly distributed.

 #### Results from Supervised Learning:
 All in all, the results of our supervised learning section did not go as planned.
 We had set a target accuracy of 52%, as this is the percentage of fires that are class D. However, we did find that we were able to beat the random guess accuracy of 25% (because four classes).
 While experimenting with different supervised learning methods, we found that the XGBoost method was the only one to beat the target accuracy (with an accuracy of 54%).
 The Random Forest also performed close to target accuracy, with an accuracy of 51%.
 We found the Neural Networks, Decision Trees, and SVM were not successful methods in predicting the class of a wildfire.
 Throughout our experimentation, we also found that the precision, recall, and f1-score statistics were consistently best for Class D fires, as well as consistently poor for the other classes of fires.
 This is possibly because the data mostly contained fires in Class D, which made it hard to predict larger fires.
 It was certainly the case that there are very few Class G fires (less than 4000 out of a dataset of 1.88 million).
 This makes it hard for models to learn when fires grow to be that big, as with so few there appears to be a random element about it.